 CCIRA’s governance structure respects the sovereignty of each Nation, operates under a consensus decision-making framework and ensures each Nation has an equal voice.

 CCIRA operates under the direction of a Board that approves work plans and budgets and gives final approval on all policy direction.
-The Board consists of 8 members with 2 members from each Nation.
+The Board consists of eight members with two members from each Nation.
 The directors include the current elected chief of each Nation (or appointee) and a technical advisor (often the Stewardship Director from each Nation).
-The technical advisor does not have voting powers.

 Central Coast Area Technical Team